 Step 1 - Remove Grout

-Using a utility knife, remove all grout around the damaged tile.
-If it’s a soft grout, just pull at the grout with the knife until it all peels.
-If it’s a hard grout, you will need grout remover.
+Using a utility knife, remove all of the grout around the damaged tile.
+If it’s soft grout, just pull at the grout with the knife until it all peels.
+If it’s hard grout, you will need to use a grout remover.
 Follow the packaging instructions.
 These products can take up to an hour to work.
 When using grout remover, be careful not to spill it on the ground around other tiles.